hugeandbulk/Infinity/ePay/readme.md

 **Twenty**

 ePay is going to gift a pen to you.
-When you add anyone after 5 payments through the same.
+When you add anyone after **n'*** payments through the same.